Master’s Students – Page 5 – UW Graduate School Skip to content

 Awardees will receive a stipend of $2,800 per month, and paid health insurance (GAIP).
 During the quarter of their award, fellows are required to register for independent learning through UW Study Abroad.
 The program fee is covered by this fellowship.
 No extra money is included for airfare.

-AWARD DEADLINE: Monday, February 24, 2025, noon (Pacific)
+AWARD DEADLINE: Monday, February 23, 2026, noon (Pacific)

 Eligibility

-• Must be a currently enrolled student in a UW master’s or doctoral tuition-based graduate program at the time of application and receipt of fellowship.
+• Must be a currently enrolled student in a UW master’s or doctoral state tuition-based graduate program at the time of application and receipt of fellowship.
 Students who are on academic leave are not eligible.

 • Students in fee-based programs are not eligible.